channel-io/bezier-react/.changeset/hot-bobcats-develop.md

 ---
-"@channel.io/bezier-react": minor
+"@channel.io/bezier-react": major
 ---

+changes in `Emoji` components as following

-`Emoji` component supports common margin props.
+- it now supports common margin props.
+- it does not support `as` and `interpolation` props any more.